How to Drive External Traffic to Amazon Listing: Top External Channels

 So, now when it’s clear that external traffic is an absolute must for most Amazon sellers, it’s time to unravel those top channels that can deliver the highest impact.

-5 Ways to Drive Traffic to Amazon Listing
+How to Drive External Traffic to Amazon Listing: 5 Ways

 Any platform other than Amazon can be an external traffic driver.
 From Google to social media marketing to referral programs, sellers have plenty of channels to pick from.